AbdelhmedMohamed/FeyamoDashBoard/README.md

-Feyamo Dashboard
+Feyamo Project

-An admin dashboard for managing hotels, tourist places, and related content.
-This project was built using the ASP.NET MVC architecture as a backend practice and will be extended in the future with an API and Angular frontend.
+Feyamo is a full-stack tourism management system designed to manage and display hotels and tourist attractions in Fayoum, Egypt.
+The project is divided into three main parts:

+🧩 Feyamo Dashboard (ASP.NET MVC) – an admin panel for managing hotels, tourist places, images, and prices.

+⚙️ Feyamo API (ASP.NET Web API) – provides structured and secure endpoints to serve data to the frontend.

+💻 Feyamo Angular App (coming soon) – a user-facing single-page application for browsing and booking hotels and attractions.

 🔧 Technologies Used

-ASP.NET MVC (Model-View-Controller)
+ASP.NET MVC

+ASP.NET Web API

 C#